Salix boseensis

 Salix boseensis is a shrub from the genus of willow (Salix) with initially brownish, frosted and bare branches and 6 to 9 centimeters long leaf blades.
 The natural range of the species is in China.

 Description

 Salix boseensis forms shrubs with brownish, 4 to 5 millimeters in diameter, bare and frosted young twigs.
 The leaves have a stem up to 9 millimeters long.
 The remaining stipules are greenish, more or less elongated or ovate, 3 to 4 millimeters long, glabrous and have an irregularly serrated or toothed leaf margin.
-The leaf blade is oblong or obovate-oblong, 6 to 9 centimeters long and 2 to 3.5 millimeters wide, with a rounded or blunt tip, a wedge-shaped to more or less rounded base and a serrated, seldom almost entire, leaf margin.
+The leaf blade is oblong or obovate-oblong, 6 to 9 centimeters long and 2 to 3.5 millimeters wide, with a rounded or blunt tip, a wedge-shaped to more or less rounded base and a serrated, rarely almost entire, leaf margin.
 The upper side of the leaf is green, the underside greenish, both sides are bare.
 The approximately 12 lateral Pairs of nerves are protruding.